 Yes, we have a small, non-shedding, hypo-allergenic havanese-bichon dog that may greet you at the door.
-His name is Djangeaux (pronounced Jango), which is a tribute to our love of Django Reinhart’s gypsy jazz guitar playing, with an -eaux as a reminder of my husband’s Cajun roots.
-Djangeaux is sweet and appreciates being allowed a quick smell to say hello before he goes to a different room to monitor other activity on our quiet street.
+His name is Djangeaux (pronounced Jango, which rhymes with mango), which is a tribute to our love of Django Reinhart’s gypsy jazz guitar playing, with an -eaux as a reminder of my husband’s Cajun roots.
+Djangeaux is sweet and appreciates being allowed a quick smell to say hello before settling down for a nap.

 What is your cancellation policy?